Anthonymm0994/pika-plot/docs/ID_CONFLICT_FIX_SUMMARY.md

 - Using format strings with indices guarantees uniqueness
 - File switching is handled safely with proper bounds checking
 - Performance is optimized by reading only what's needed
+- UI is properly laid out with appropriate height constraints

 ## Result
 ✅ All egui ID conflict warnings are resolved